 CSS - Style and Implementation

-- Exceptional: Application adds to the requirements of the Proficient category by using BEM, SMACCS, or another set of naming conventions for classes
+- 4: Code does not contain repetitive rules according to the DRY principle.
+Application uses BEM, SMACCS, or another set of naming conventions for classes

 - Functions and code are well-refactored and show developer empathy